 |Head position tracking to emulate far-distance view effect on a closely located screen (not related to a head rotation).

-- In our test system (Linux Mint 64-bit) the controller board is always connected to USB (never unplugged, starts working when computer is ON).
+- The controller board is always connected to USB (never unplugged, starts working when computer is ON).

 - Several different I/O devices are always connected (multiplexers LCD and 7-segment displays, serial LEDs, PWM).